 - The temptation to take the first (perhaps sub-optimal) job you are offered will be reduced

-- As part of a structured plan, you’ll avoid the disastrous temptation of the counteroffer on the resignation
+- As part of a structured plan, you’ll avoid the disastrous temptation of the counteroffer on your resignation

 Preparing a personal marketing plan